00JCIV00/cova/docs/guides/parsing_analysis/parsing.md

 # Parsing
 Parsing is handled by the `cova.parseArgs`() function.
 It takes in a pointer to an ArgIterator (`args`), a Command type (`CommandT`), a pointer to an initialized Command (`cmd`), a Writer (`writer`), and a ParseConfig (`parse_config`), then parses each argument token sequentially.
 The results of a successful parse are stored in the provided Command (`cmd`) which can then be analyzed by the library user's project code.

+Notably, the `cova.parseArgs`() function can return several errorrs, most of which (especially `error.UsageHelpCalled`) can be safely ignored when using the default behavior.
+This is demonstrated below.

 ## Default Setup
 For the default setup, all that's needed is a pointer to an initialized `cova.ArgIteratorGeneric` (`&args_iter`), the project's Command Type (`CommandT`), a pointer to an initialized Command (`main_cmd`), a Writer to stdout (`stdout`), and the default `ParseConfig` (`.{}`) as shown here: